TurboGears/tg2docs/docs/turbogears/templating.rst

 TurboGears enables template rendering through the :class:`tg.decorators.expose` decorator to link controller methods to template and through the :func:`tg.render_template` function.

+For a complete reference of rendering configuration options, see :ref:`Rendering Engines <renderingconfig>`.

 Each template is rendered using a *template engine*, TurboGears provides some built-in engines but additional engines can be configured.
 The ``default_renderer`` for TurboGears applications is ``Kajiki`` which permits to write templates in pure xhtml and validates them to detect issues